marneymallory/Tarot/README.md

 ### 7/16/21 by Marney Mallory

-## Project's Purpose:
+## Project Inspiration and Format:
+- I do tarot card readings for my self on a regular basis and I thought it would be a fun project to translate a reading into a digital format.
-A Tarot Card app that will provide users with a classic three card spread, providing insight into past, present, and future.
+- A Tarot Card app that will provide users with a classic three card spread, providing insight into past, present, and future.
-Three cards will be dealt at random.
+- Three cards will be dealt at random.
 When a user clicks on the card, and explanation of the card will be provided.

 ## MVP:
-Use a Tarot Node Library to access card meanings and fortunes and write code that will link locally stored images to the meanings in the library.
+- Use a Tarot Node Library to access card meanings and fortunes and write code that will link locally stored images to the meanings in the library.
-Provide user with three cards at a time, as well as meanings of each card.
+- Provide user with three cards at a time, as well as meanings of each card.

 ## Stretch Goals:
-Include reverses of each card.
+- Include reverses of each card.
-Provide different numbers of cards for each reading.
+- Provide different numbers of cards for each reading.

 ## Technologies Used